Can the hot hand phenomenon be modelled? A Bayesian hidden Markov approach: Miami Heat shooting in the 2005-2006 NBA season

 \subsubsection{Occupancy times}

 Occupancy times admit many different posterior outputs.
-We only focus here on the posterior distribution of occupancy times in the {\it cold }and the {\it hot }state in a generic match in which the team attempted $N=120$ shots.
-Figure \ref{fig:oc} shows the posterior distribution of the occupancy times in the {\it cold }and the {\it hot }state in a match with $N=120$ shots and the two possibilities of initial state, {\it cold }and {\it hot}.
+Here, for illustration we only focus on the posterior distribution of occupancy times in the {\it cold }and the {\it hot }state in a generic game with $N=120$ shots.
+Figure \ref{fig:oc} shows the posterior distribution of the occupancy times in the {\it cold }and the {\it hot }state and the two possibilities of initial state, {\it cold }and {\it hot}.

 It is interesting to note that the team spends more time in the {\it cold }state than in the {\it hot } (with a posterior mean of 74.05 and 46.85, respectively), and that the state in which the team starts playing is practically irrelevant because there is hardly any difference between the two figures.